TeamStarDrive/StarDrive/README.md

 * Huge performance improvements
 * Huge stability improvements - especially got rid of most OutOfMemory errors
 * Racial planet preferences
+* Research Stations
+* Mining Ops
+* Multi Level Research for bonuses/upgrades
 * New mesh, texture and shader loading system
+* Auto Update for Blackbox versions and mods.

 # BlackBox - Hyperion
 The future goals of BlackBox - Hyperion are:
-* Automatic updater
 * New graphics engine - XNA is extremely limiting
 * 64-bit engine - will remove a lot of memory limitations
-* Gas Giant mining operations
-* Asteroid mining operations
-* Tradable resources
 * Upgraded graphics - a sort of next-gen update would be great
 * Steam release - release a remastered version on Steam to reach more players